What is it?

 Insufficient evidence to rate effectiveness for...

-- Age-related vision loss due to retina damage.
+- An eye disease that leads to vision loss in older adults (age-related macular degeneration or AMD).
 Early research suggests that taking niacinamide, vitamin E, and lutein for a year improves how well the retina works in people with age-related vision loss due to retina damage.

-- Eczema.
+- Eczema (atopic dermatitis).
 Early research shows that applying cream containing 2% niacinamide decreases water loss and improves hydration, and reduces redness and scaling, in people with eczema.

 - Attention deficit-hyperactivity disorder (ADHD).
 There is conflicting evidence regarding the usefulness of niacinamide in combination with other vitamins for the treatment of ADHD.

-- Patches of skin that have darkened.
+- Dark skin patches on the face (melasma).
 Early research shows that applying moisturizer containing 5% niacinamide or 2% niacinamide with 2% tranexamic acid for 4-8 weeks helps lighten skin in people with darkened patches of skin.

-- A type of cancer of white blood cells called lymphoma.
+- Cancer that starts in white blood cells (non-Hodgkin lymphoma).
 Early research shows that taking niacinamide as part of treatment with a drug called vorinostat might help people with lymphoma go in to remission.

-- A skin condition called rosacea.
+- A skin condition that causes redness on the face (rosacea).
 Early research shows that taking tablets containing niacinamide and other ingredients for 8 weeks improves skin appearance in people with rosacea.

-- A skin condition called seborrheic dermatitis.
+- Rough, scaly skin on the scalp and face (seborrheic dermatitis).
 Early research shows that applying a cream containing 4% niacinamide can reduce redness and scaling of the skin in people with seborrheic dermatitis.

 - High blood pressure.